Usually, it’s not entirely true that we don’t have time. It’s that we don’t have time for things that are not important to us.

 If your startup prevails, you’ll see there are plenty of questions piling up on how to start and grow the business alone.
 At least, starting it is really quite easy.

-This blog discusses how to optimise your time and build your startup from scratch.
+This blog discusses how to optimize your time and build your startup from scratch.

 Let’s get started.